Elias Bernard Koopman

-Elias Bernard Koopman (1860 – August 23, 1929) was a founder of the American Mutoscope and Biograph Company.
+Elias Bernard Koopman (1860 – August 23, 1929) was an American businessman.
+He was a founder of the American Mutoscope and Biograph Company.
 He was also a founder of The Magic Introduction Company.
 He later headed the Runsyne Corporation, a maker of electrical signs.

 Biography

-He was born in 1860.
-In 1895 with William Kennedy Dickson and Herman Casler and Henry Marvin he founded the American Mutoscope and Biograph Company.
+Koopman was born in 1860.
+In 1895, with William Kennedy Dickson, Herman Casler, and Harry Norton Marvin, he founded the American Mutoscope and Biograph Company.

-He committed suicide by stabbing himself in the abdomen in 1929 in the Hotel Cumberland.
+He committed suicide by stabbing himself in the abdomen on August 23, 1929, aged 69, in the Hotel Cumberland.
 He was taken to the hospital while still alive, but he died a few hours later.
 He left a note for his brother, Harry Koopman telling him of his intentions.
 In the note he asked that his family not mourn for him.
 He also asked that his body be donated to science.
-He was 69 years old.